bwambale03/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 The project is structured as follows:

 - `models/`: This directory contains the Python modules that define the classes and methods for the project.
 Key components include:
-  - `base.py`: Contains the `Base` class, serving as the base class for other classes in the project.
+  - `base.py`: Concleatains the `Base` class, serving as the base class for other classes in the project.
   - `rectangle.py`: Defines the `Rectangle` class, inheriting from `Base`.
   - `square.py`: Defines the `Square` class, inheriting from `Rectangle`.
   - `__init__.py`: An initialization file to make Python treat the `models` directory as a package.